Indellient/liftoff-modern-application-automation/README.md

 # Preparation

-You can make use of existing Automate, Jenkins, and Vault instances, for the sake of these examples.
-Skip forward to "\<tool\> Setup", otherwise, follow the infrastructure guide below.
+You can choose to make use of existing Automate, Jenkins, and Vault infrastructure when following these examples (in which case, skip forward to "\<tool\> Setup" sections).
+If you need to stand up this infrastructure yourself, follow the infrastructure guide below.

 ## 0. Credentials